ShiLong-Phan/INF2007-HealthTracker/README.md

    - Download the google-services.json file and place it in the app directory
    - Enable Firebase Authentication and Firestore

-4. Configure API keys (already configured in the files):
+4. Configure API keys (already configured in the files under build.gradle(:app)):
-   - Create a keys.properties file in the project root
-   - Add your API keys:
+   - Add update to use your API keys under build.config:
      ```
      GEMINI_API_KEY=your_gemini_api_key_here
      YELP_API_KEY=your_yelp_api_key_here